in Cars, Ncars, Nsnow, Snow

 note that I arrived with 11-13% less than than the car predicted, so you need margin

-Don't even try this if snow is down to Ham's station or lower, the snow that far down (plus the temps) are likely going to eat your entire margin
+Don't even try this if snow is down to Ham's station or lower.
+Snow that far down (plus the temps) is likely going to eat your entire battery margin and there is a no turning back point.

 Basically understand that it will not work in all conditions and that there isn't much margin for error, especially if Carson Spur closes in front of you when you've almost arrived.